6 August 2021

 Survey Sampling and Weightingonline course

-This course will cover the process of survey sampling, weighting, and estimation.
+This practical course will cover the process of probability sampling, weighting and estimation.
 This includes a) methods of sample selection, b) methods of weighting including design weighting, nonresponse weighting and poststratification techniques, and c) methods of parameter estimation for complex sample survey data.
+Please note that the course will only provide a short excursus to non-probability sampling.
 The emphasis of the course is more applied than theoretical, but students are expected to be comfortable with statistics and to have some experience with data analysis.
 For each topic, students will do exercises in Stata that apply the techniques learned in the lectures.
-Prior knowledge in how to use Stata is recommended.
+Prior knowledge in how to use Stata is needed.

 Participants will find the course useful if:

 - they have experience conducting surveys and/or analyzing survey data but have no experience with survey sampling and weighting;